 READY TO GO RESOURCES: The Color Monster and In My Heart are perfect for helping students identify and understand their feelings.

-In real life this looks like a "mini-lesson" (5 minutes).
-We then move onto a guided activity where they start to explore and show the skill (7 minutes).
+In real life, this looks like a "mini-lesson" (5 minutes).
+Then, move on to a guided activity where they explore and practice the skill (7 minutes).
 Last, they complete a more independent activity to show their newly learned skills (10 minutes).

-For sessions that are less skill-based, I try to incorporate a feelings check-in, a coping strategy practice, and something with dolls/sand tray to explore the presenting problem.
+For less skill-based sessions, try incorporating a feelings check-in, a coping strategy practice, and something with dolls/sand trays to explore the presenting problem.

-The simple routine for the meat of our session helps students know what to expect and streamlines your planning.
+The simple routine for the meat of your session helps students know what to expect and streamlines your planning.

 - Consistent Routines